Luigi Bettazzi: Bishop

+Retirement and death

 In retirement he expressed his view of what the Council represented: "The council endorsed continuity with the basic doctrines of the church but also meant pastoral discontinuity—adoption of new approaches for new circumstances.
 The anxiety over doctrinal integrity has produced half-heartedness about pastoral initiatives."
 Having known Pope Benedict XVI since the 1960s, he thought his resignation possible a year before it occurred, saying "I wish him a long life and lasting lucidity but I think that, if the moment arrives when he sees that things are changing, I think he has the courage to resign."

 In 2007 he endorsed a proposal of the Italian government to establish legal recognition for same-sex relationships called civil unions.
-Speaking of homosexuality in April 2015, he said that "the question of sex must be studied, emancipating ourselves from the bro-Platonists who identified sex with spiritual decadence.
+Speaking of homosexuality in April 2015, he said that "the question of sex must be studied, emancipating ourselves from the neo-Platonists who identified sex with spiritual decadence.
 Why not an expression of the human spirit?"

-He was made an honorary citizen of Bologna in 2016.
-Bettazzi is the last living of the original signatories to the signed pact of the catacombs.
+Bettazzi was made an honorary citizen of Bologna in 2016.
+Bettazzi was the last living of the original signatories to the signed Pact of the Catacombs.
 He was also the last surviving Italian bishop who participated in the Second Vatican Council.
-In retirement he lives in Bologna.
+In retirement, he lived in Bologna.
+Bettazzi died in Albiano d'Ivrea on 16 July 2023, at age 99.